GomathiGothandan/mbr/README.md

 # mbr
-Sreenshots of mbrproperty website, This was created using PHP and MySQL
+Sreenshots of mbrproperty website, This was created using PHP and MySQL.